-Rachel, together with her husband and two children, aged 8 and 3, emigrated to Israel from Ukraine two years ago.
-Rachel had a still birth not long after arriving in the country which was very traumatic.
-Since then she has recovered and then got pregnant again.
+Rachel, together with her husband and two children, ages 8 and 3, emigrated to Israel from Ukraine two years ago.
+Rachel had a stillbirth not long after arriving in the country which was very traumatic.
+Since then she has recovered and got pregnant again.
 However, when she discovered she was pregnant she didn’t know what to do.
-On the one hand her and her husband were very glad but on the other they were very anxious about the health of the baby and their financial situation.
-Worried about how they would be able to provide for all their children.
-Both Rachel and her husband are struggling to learn Hebrew and for that reason it is hard to find good paying jobs.
+On the one hand, her and her husband were very glad but on the other, they were very anxious about the health of the baby and their financial situation.
+They were worried about how they would be able to provide for all their children.
+Both Rachel and her husband are struggling to learn Hebrew and for that reason, it is hard to find good-paying jobs.

-On the 29th May 2019 Rachel gave birth to her precious little girl, they named her Johanna.
+On the 29th of May 2019, Rachel gave birth to her precious little girl; they named her Johanna.
 The birth was difficult but praise God both mother and baby are healthy and doing well.
-Johanna’s older brother loves her and even helps his parents to take care of her, the little brother is still a bit jealous but Rachel is hoping that they will eventually become good friends once Johanna grows up a bit.
+Johanna’s older brother loves her and even helps his parents to take care of her.
+The little brother is still a bit jealous but Rachel is hoping that they will eventually become good friends once Johanna grows up a bit.